ziapeltagames/lavender-hack/RULES.md

 ## Melee

+Test Strength.

-* Critical: Double damage, bypass armor, and armor is degraded if possible
+* Critical: Double damage and bypass armor
 * Complete: Bypass armor
 * Partial: Choose one
-   * Absorbed (subtract opponent's armor from damage roll)
+   * Body blow (subtract opponent's armor from damage roll)
-   * Armor check (armor usage)
+   * Counterattack (opponent does damage)
    * Exposed position
 * Fumble: Weapon effectiveness degrades one die

 ## Missile

+Test Dexterity.

-* Critical: Double damage, bypass armor, and armor is degraded if possible
+* Critical: Double damage and bypass armor
 * Complete: Bypass armor
 * Partial: Choose one
-   * Absorbed (subtract opponent's armor from damage roll)
+   * Body blow (subtract opponent's armor from damage roll)
    * Ammo check (ammunition usage)
    * Exposed position
 * Fumble: Weapon effectiveness degrades one die

+## Defend

+Used whenever an enemy makes a physically damaging attack.
+This is a player facing game, so the player rolls.
+Test Constitution.

+* Critical: No damage and enemy is in an exposed position
+* Complete: No damage
+* Partial: Subtract armor from damage, but lower armor value by one
+    * For example, if a player rolls a 5 for chain mail at the start of combat, it is now a 4
+    * Armor may not lower below a 1
+* Fail: Full damage
+* Fumble: Enemy does double damage

 ## Spell

+Test Int (wizards) or Wis (clerics)

 * Critical: Double effect and keep spell
 * Complete: Effect and keep spell
 * Partial: Effect and lose spell
 * Fumble: Lose spell

+## After Combat

+Any armor dice showing a 1 must make a usage test.
+A failure degrades the armor one step.

+# General Tests and Saves

+For most tests and saves, just use success (8+) or failure.
+If a player has an appropriate background for the test, they get advantage.

 # Adventure